Mike Maignan

-Mike Peterson Maignan (/fr/; born 3 July 1995) is a French professional footballer who plays as a goalkeeper for Serie A club AC Milan, which he captains, and the France national team.
+Mike Peterson Maignan (Note: /fr/) (born 3 July 1995) is a French professional footballer who plays as a goalkeeper for and captains the club AC Milan and the France national team.
+Regarded as one of the best goalkeepers in the world, he is known for his positioning, reflexes, and physical presence.

 Maignan came through the youth teams at Paris Saint-Germain, where he often served as an unused substitute.
-In 2015 he joined Lille for €1 million, and became their first-choice in 2017.
+In 2015, he joined Lille for €1 million, and became their first-choice goalkeeper in 2017.
 He was voted Ligue 1's goalkeeper of the year in 2018–19, and won the league title in 2020–21.
-He then moved to AC Milan for €15 million, winning Serie A in his first season and making the Team of the Season.
+He transferred to AC Milan in 2021 for €15 million, winning the Serie A league title in his first season and being named the league's best goalkeeper.
+He was also named to the Serie A Team of the Year for the 2021–22 and 2022–23 seasons.
+Appointed captain in 2024, he led AC Milan to victory at the 2024–25 Supercoppa Italiana.

-After earning 37 caps for France at youth level, Maignan made his senior international debut in 2020.
-He was selected in the French squads for UEFA Euro 2020 and Euro 2024.
+After earning 37 caps for France at the youth level, Maignan made his senior international debut in 2020.
+He was included in France's squads for UEFA Euro 2020 and the 2021 UEFA Nations League, winning the latter tournament.
+Following the international retirement of Hugo Lloris in January 2023, Maignan established himself as France's first-choice goalkeeper, being named to the UEFA Euro 2024 Team of the Tournament and representing his country at the 2026 FIFA World Cup.

 Early life

-Mike Peterson Maignan was born on 3 July 1995 in Cayenne, French Guiana, to a Haitian mother born in Aquin and a Guadeloupean father.
+Mike Peterson Maignan was born on 3 July 1995 in Cayenne, French Guiana, to a Guadeloupean father and a Haitian mother from Aquin.
 He grew up in Villiers-le-Bel, in the northern suburbs of Paris.